 That sounds like a bad deal, right?
 But here’s the thing: You can also use this feature when it looks like things are going against you.
 Cash out and keep a little bit of your own money, or lose the bet and get nothing in return.

 As the bettor, you aren’t forced to take a cash-out option, but if you do decide to use the feature, there is no going back.
-The bet is finished, over and done as soon as you take your cash-out.
+The bet is finished as soon as you take your cash-out.

 Most reputable and popular online sportsbooks have started to offer cash-outs as a regular feature.
 You’ll see betting sites like DraftKings Sportsbook Massachusetts offering the option for many wagers.

 The books are competing for every bettor that they can get right now.
 Because of the sudden growth of the industry, bettors are able to get choosy about which sportsbooks they want to use.
-One popular incentive is the use of sign-up offers and bonuses for creating an account.
+One popular incentive is the use of a MA sportsbook welcome bonus for creating an account.
 The cash-out feature is just one of the many ways sportsbooks create a friendly user experience in order to retain their customers.